anddani/Word_Predictor/README.md

 Word-Predictor
 ==============
-This word predictor uses the ruby gem (library) ruby_nlp.
+This word predictor uses the Ruby gem (library) ruby_nlp.
 We packaged this gem in the provided zip-file and you will not have to download and install the gem.
 Reference to the gem: https://github.com/nathankleyn/ruby_nlp.git

 The Brown corpus is also included in the zip-file and you do not have to download that.

-These scripts are compatible with ruby version >= 1.9.
+These scripts are compatible with Ruby version >= 1.9.

 ## Corpus setup
 In the `getGrams.rb` file you can choose which of the corpora you want to be used as a training data.
 Change the symbol to the desired corpus name.
 The corpora to choose between are: